Nexmo/nexmo-developer/_tutorials/en/client-sdk/in-app-messaging/authenticate-users/kotlin.md

 }
 ```

 Now view needs to react to the newly dispatched connection state.
-Locate the `private val stateObserver` property within `LoginFragment` and fill it's body:
+Locate the `private val stateObserver` property within `LoginFragment` and fill its body:

 ```kotlin
 private val stateObserver = Observer<ConnectionStatus> {